AakashaAananda/GPTide/README.md

 Presenting GPTide!

-An private on device GPT hosting tool,
+An private on device GPT hosting tool for quick and insightful answers to your everyday questions.